dallaschan1/FED-Assignment2/README.md

 # ZenCraft - The Ultimate Furniture Gaming Experience

 ## GitHub Issues:
 - Due to some unknown reasons, the github deployed website does not function as well as compared to a locally deployed webserver.
-We had little time to figure the issue and therefore this issue wasn't fixed.
+We had little time to figure the issue and therefore this issue wasn't resolved.

 ## Overview